+Discrimination or Harassment: is conduct in violation of the University's Policy Prohibiting Discrimination, Harassment and Retaliation.
+Discrimination is any unlawful distinction, preference, or detriment to individuals as compared to others in the terms or conditions of their employment or education on the basis of a protected category status.
 Harassment is verbal, written, or physical conduct directed toward an individual due to that person’s protected category status that has the purpose or effect of unreasonably interfering with the individual’s work or academic performance or otherwise creating an intimidating, hostile, or offensive working or learning environment.
-Discrimination and harassment, as well as the University’s procedures for addressing discriminatory or harassing behavior, are described in the University’s Policy Prohibiting Discrimination, Harassment, and Retaliation.
+Further definitions on Discrimination and Harassment, including Sexual Harassment, can be found within the Policy Prohibiting Discrimination, Harassment and Retaliation (sju.edu/PPDHR).
+Both Discrimination and Harassment fall under the broader category of Bias Activity.